JulianJM45/magnetoelasticCoupling/README.md

 # SET UP
 make sure you add the modules into your python path.
-I did it by adding a custom.pth file in .venv/lib/python3.11/site-packages with my directory, f.e.:
+I did it by adding a custom.pth file in .venv/lib/python3.11/site-packages with my directory, e.g.:
 /home/julian/BAJulian/magnetoelasticCoupling

 # analyze measurement: